CBIIT/NBIA-TCIA/software/nbia-admin/README.md

 # nbia-admin

 ## TODO
--[ ] Radio buttons don't trigger a search
+-[X] Radio buttons don't trigger a search
+-[ ] Calendar clear
+-[ ] Calendar allow only one
+-[ ] Display Query Clear button
+-[ ] Display Query
+-[ ] Update pager when query changes (it changes if you click it) NOW I can't reproduce.
+Revisit.
 -[ ] A little more space horizontally for lists - update the truncating pipe -[ ] Persist Page length choice
--[ ] Rework reaction to 401
--[ ] Rework reaction to 500 ApiService.getPerformQcSearch
--[X] Select All/Select these XX should not have a dropdown if there is only one page of data -[ ] Clean up Cine mode scss
+-[ ] Clean up Cine mode scss
 -[ ] Make Cine Mode text selectable
 -[ ] Check Calendar clear & query update
 -[ ] Disable user inputs while search is running
--[X] Select All/Just this page
--[ ] Display Query Clear button
--[ ] Move "Getting dicom data" and graphic up to cine mode heading -[ ] Search Error handling
--[ ] Make sure all names (Labels) and IDs use the sequenceNumber -[ ] Update pager when query changes (it changes if you click it) NOW I can't reproduce.
-Revisit.
+-[ ] Make sure all names (Labels) and IDs use the sequenceNumber -[ ] Clean up this page, it is displayed on Github website.
+-[ ] Search Error handling
--[ ] Calendar clear
+-[ ] Rework reaction to 401
--[ ] Calendar allow only one
+-[ ] Rework reaction to 500 ApiService.getPerformQcSearch
--[X] Calendar if allow only one, do we need "Before" & "After" -[ ] Clean up this page, it is displayed on Github website.
+-[X] Calendar if allow only one, do we need "Before" & "After" -[X] Select All/Select these XX should not have a dropdown if there is only one page of data -[X] Select All/Just this page
--[X] Add Dynamic test flags to commit hook .pl
+-[X] Move "Getting dicom data" and graphic up to cine mode heading -[X] Add Dynamic test flags to commit hook .pl
 -[X] Consolidate config & properties settings for Dynamic search.
 At the bottom of both files.
 -[X] Apply checkbox label (for)